Jriosv/challenge-1/README.md

 ## Testing
+I only include some tests due to I did not have a lot of time.

 all the following commands should have the virtualenv activated

 1. To test the application we use pytest, just run the following command: